 And when it comes to Facebook Ads, the advantages are vast.
 Some examples like Micro-Targeting your Exact Audience, creating ads for different objectives, Remarketing to People who have already interacted with you, Finding New Leads, etc.

-So you might be already experiencing these benefits of Facebook Ads and suddenly you got your Facebook Ad account disabled and you must be worried now!
+So you might be already experiencing these benefits of Facebook Ads and suddenly you got your Facebook Ad account deactivated and you must be worried now!

-Well, don’t worry, today we will discuss here about the solutions of how to recover your Disabled Ad account on Facebook
+Well, don’t worry, today we will discuss here about the solutions of how to reactivate your Disabled Ad account on Facebook

 - Why was your Facebook AD Account Disabled?

-- What Happens When Your Facebook Ad Account is Disabled?
+- What happens when your Facebook Ad Account is Deactivated ?

 - How can I recover my Disabled Facebook AD account?